davidfreitas-dev/EFI-DELL-LATITUDE-5410-VENTURA/README.md

 - [x] AirDrop & Handoff.
 - [x] iCloud & App Store.
 - [x] iMessage & FaceTime.
+- [x] Trackpad with all macOS gestures.
+- [x] Keyboard (The cursor sometimes jumps when pressing a key for a longer period of time or even during simple typing)

 ## :x: Not working: